 SaaS Marketing Strategy #5: Email Marketing

-AMP emails add interactive elements (e.g., forms, buy buttons) without requiring recipients to open a new tab.
+AMP emails are emails with interactive elements (e.g., forms, buy buttons) that don’t require recipients to open a new tab.

-According to Zeeshan Akthar, the head of marketing at Mailmodo, AMP emails provide three times more conversions than typical email outreach.
+According to Zeeshan Akthar, marketing head at Mailmodo, AMP emails provide three times more conversions than traditional email outreach.

-When Razorpay implemented Mailmodo’s AMP technology to collect customer feedback, it saw a 257% increase in email conversions.
+When Razorpay implemented Mailmodo’s AMP technology to collect customer feedback, it saw a 257% increase in responses.

 Offer personalized deals to thought leaders in your industry.

-Dimitris Tsapis, head of growth at Plan M8, shares, “We think this is the best approach at this early stage of product development.”
+Dimitris Tsapis, formerly the head of growth at Plan M8, shares, “We thought a referral program is the best at the early stage of product development.”

-The yacht maintenance SaaS startup recently released its working product to market.
-Currently, the team is offering personalized deals to authoritative people in the yachting niche.
+When the yacht maintenance SaaS startup released its working product to market, it offered personalized deals to authoritative people in the yachting niche.

 The higher the number of yachts they bring on, the more premium the deals get.

-These personalized deals—or “a booster pack,” as Dimitris coined it—provides a limited-time loyalty program rewards package.
+These personalized deals—or “a booster pack,” as Dimitris coined it—provided a limited-time loyalty program rewards package.